-10 % of pupils on role are SEN Support and 2% of pupils on roll have a EHCP and 0.5% are awaiting an assessment.

-Our school has clear protocols and targeted provision to support these pupils who are on the SEND register.
+We have a rising number of pupils, who are deemed to have SEN (15%).
+10% of pupils on roll are SEN Support and 6% of pupils on roll have an EHCP/COSA; our school has clear protocols and targeted provision to support these pupils who are on the SEND register: School SEND Information.